 Frederick, meaning ‘peaceful ruler’, would be a perfect name for your little prince in the making.
 It also comes with a friendly nickname, Fred.

 Gregory, meaning ‘alert and watchful’, would make a stately option for your son.
-This Greek name is tied with 15 saints and 16 popes.
+This prodigious name of Greek origin is tied with 15 saints and 16 popes.
 And it became even more popular with the emergence of actor Gregory Peck.

 Harrison originated as a surname, meaning ‘son of Henry’, but it stands strong now as a polished first name.